You want to understand the context of the adventures of Valcan of Pytharia, better known under the moniker of Claw the

 The enormous god-thing H’kothadaztlonta Rzahl led his host of sacrilegious alien things to ravage everything.
 The first being they tore apart was the warped clone.

 The Shades spared Satarina and Valcan Scaramax for some unknowable reason.
-They were dragged, haggard and in chains, along with other human slaves spared for some unguessable purpose.
+They were dragged, haggard and in chains, along with other enslaved humans spared for some unguessable purpose.

 What happened next remains unrevealed.

 History (part 6)

 The next appearances of Claw are impossible to place.
 There’s too little context to work with.

 Though they were published after the episodes chronicled so far, the Claw they depict seems closer to the original.
 Thus, from Claw’s point of view they may have occurred before he entered the Central Steppes.

 For this article we’ll assume that the Time Master appearance occurred before the Wonder Woman appearance, but this is arbitrary.

 Swords against destruction

 Claw briefly met Rip Hunter.
 Interference had thrown the Time Master through the timestream at random, landing him at the hooves of Claw’s horse.

 Claw was operating in a barren, morbid milieu.
 It may have been somewhen in New Earth’s past, though it’s impossible to place.